 For starters, the average human head sheds as much as 200 strands per day.
 Think about that for a moment!
 That means in a week, there could be over 1,000 strands scattered at different locations around your house.
 Multiply that with the number of people with long hair in the household and you’ve got a nightmare in your hands.

 Fortunately, technology has come to the rescue once again.
 The quickest way to rid your floors of long hair is by using robot vacuum cleaners.
-Manual vacuum cleaners are only as good as our eyes can take them, but that’s not the case with robot vacuums.
+Cordless vacuum cleaners are only as good as our eyes can take them, but that’s not the case with robot vacuums.
 Depending on the quality of the model, it scours every inch of your house and sucks away all types of debris, including strands of long hair from humans and pets alike.

 Will Any Robot Vacuum Work?